Small business owners often find themselves taking on every task in their company.

 But, as a business grows, this hands-on approach becomes harder to maintain.

-But, despite the fact that hoarding tasks is exhausting and detrimental to business, it’s still a hard habit to break.
+But, although hoarding tasks can be exhausting and detrimental to business, it’s still a hard habit to break.

 In fact, this difficulty in letting go of tasks is commonplace.
 As Jesse Sostrin – leadership expert and entrepreneur – explains: